Estate Planning Lawyers

 What Happens if I Do Not Have an Estate Plan in the State of Texas?

-If you die without writing up a last will in your estate plan, then the state you resided in will determine who inherits your assets.
-In the state of Texas, if you die without a will you have died intestate.
+If you die without writing up a last will, then the state you resided in will determine who inherits your assets.
+In the state of Texas, if you die without a will, you have died intestate.
 In these cases, Texas intestate succession laws will be used to determine who will receive your property and assets.

 Estate Planning You Can Trust

-Our Houston, TX estate planning lawyers are dedicated to our clients.
-If you are looking for assistance with your estate planning needs, we provide insightful and tailored legal counsel.
+Our Houston estate planning lawyers are dedicated to our clients.
+We provide insightful and tailored legal counsel.
 When it comes to matters of your estate, turn to a law firm you can trust.